 I am an absolute believer in the power of open friendly expressions and smiles to create an attraction.
 Your ideal avatar is a savvy seasoned social media user who is engaging with a hyped up versions of everyone on their best day on Facebook and Linked-in.
 People shun grumpy, unhappy people on social media and their visual skills are truly honed when it comes to analysing your image and in a split second they are able to render a likeability and trust score based on expressions and visual clues.

-Question: As a photographer I hear clients tell me all the time that they dont like their smile.
+Question: As photographers we hear clients tell us all the time that they dont like their smile.
 Why do you think this happens?

 Paul: Normally there is a trigger that has our sitter feeling this way.
 It could be a passing comment made by someone in the past relating to our subject that has been taken out of context and made them self concious about smiling.

 Or perhaps they feel their teeth may be slightly crooked or discoloured and they hide their real happiness under a closed mouth smile that normally turns to a grimace as they try to control the most natural of display of our attractiveness for others!